-Disciplinary Probation: Specific period of conditional participation in campus and academic affairs that may involve exclusion from designated privileges or extracurricular activities.
-If a student violates any condition of probation, or is charged a second time with a violation of the Standards of Student Conduct during the probationary period, it shall be grounds for revocation of the student's probationary status and for further disciplinary action to be taken in accordance with these procedures.
+Student Conduct Probation: Specific period of conditional participation in campus and academic affairs that may involve exclusion from designated privileges or extracurricular activities.
+If a student violates any condition of probation, or is charged a second time with a violation of the Standards of Student Conduct during the probationary period, it shall be grounds for revocation of the student's probationary status and for further Student Conduct action to be taken in accordance with these procedures.

-Removal from Class by Instructor (Education Code 76032): An instructor member may remove, for good cause, any student from his or her class for up to two (2) class sessions.
+Removal from Class by Instructor (Education Code 76032): An instructor may remove, for good cause, any student from his or her class for up to two (2) class sessions.
 The student shall not return to the class during the period of the removal without concurrence of the instructor, and if required the consent of the CSSO or designee.
-Nothing herein will prevent the College President, the CSSO, or designee from recommending further discipline in accordance with these procedures based on the facts that led to the removal.
+Nothing herein will prevent the College President or Designee or CSSO from recommending further Conduct in accordance with these procedures based on the facts that led to the removal.
 As used in this rule, "good cause" includes those offenses listed in the Student Code of Conduct.
-The instructor shall immediately report the suspension to the respective Division Administrator and to the College President or designee.
+The instructor shall immediately report the removal to the respective Division Administrator and to the College President or designee.
 If the student is a minor, the College President or designee shall schedule a conference with the student and the student's parent or guardian regarding the removal.
-The instructor is not obliged to provide makeup opportunities for class work missed during the two (2) class periods of removal.
+Instructors are not obliged to provide makeup opportunities for class work, including quizzes, tests or examinations, missed during the two (2) class periods of removal.

-Suspension or Termination of Financial Aid: In the event a student is suspended for willfully and knowingly disrupting the orderly operation of the campus, this action will result in ineligibility for State financial aid, as defined in Education Code Section 69813, for the period of suspension.
-(Education Code Section 69810).
+Suspension or Termination of Financial Aid: In the event a student is suspended for willfully and knowingly disrupting the orderly operation of the campus, this action will result in ineligibility for State Financial Aid, as defined in Education Code Sections 69810 and 69813, for the period of suspension.

 Immediate Interim Suspension: The College President, the President's designee, or the CSSO may order immediate suspension of a student when he or she concludes that immediate interim suspension is required to protect lives or property and to ensure the maintenance of order.
-There needs to be a reasonable opportunity for the suspended person to have a hearing within ten (10) days of the time that the CSSO or designee, or the College President became aware of the infraction unless mutually agreed upon by the student and the designated College administrator that more time is required.
+A reasonable opportunity shall be afforded the suspended person to have a hearing within ten (10) days of the time that the CSSO or designee, or the College President became aware of the infraction unless mutually agreed upon by the student and the designated Administrator that more time is required.